johnnyawesome/ConnectedParticles/README.md

 - If you want the particles to avoid your mouse, take [ConnectedParticlesVector](https://github.com/johnnyawesome/ConnectedParticles/tree/master/ConnectedParticlesVector)

+## Background

+The version in which the particles avoid the mouse uses *vectors*.
+I avoided those like tha plague so far, because, you know, vectors.

+If you too think they're complicated, have a look at this project.
+It turns out they're not so bad! 😉

 ## Info

 This is the stupid particle effect you see all over the web.